JoongWonSeo/pointcloud/readme.md

 Info: This implementation is currently a WORK IN PROGRESS and INCOMPLETE.
 However, since it's part of my Bachelor's Thesis, it is due by April 2023.

+## Installation

+This has been tested on python 3.9, cuda 11.7, pytorch 1.13.1, pytorch3d 0.7.2, mujoco 2.3.3, robosuite 1.3.3, gymnasium, gymnasium-robotics, lightning, etc.

 ## Packages and Features

 This installable package provides two main features: